Apprenticeships (England only)

 If my employer does not have the commissioning for paediatric speech and language therapy services, would that mean that my degree would be restricted to adult services, thus would my employability only be in adult services?

 As with traditional training routes, apprentices need to undertake practice-based learning in both adult and paediatric settings to maximise their employability throughout the duration of their future career.
-Therefore, employers may need to work in collaboration with other organisations to ensure this requirement is met.
+Therefore, employers may need to work in collaboration with other organisations and the chosen university to ensure this requirement is met.